mainsail-crew/mainsail/docs/quicktips/timelapse/configuration.md

 ### duplicatelastframe
 Duplicates the last frame to the end of the output video.

-### rotation
-Rotates the output video 0-359 degrees.
-(Unit degree)
-Note: This will be disabled if extraoutputparams are specified.

 ### extraoutputparams
 Defines extra output parameters to FFMPEG